Waasi/yahoo_finanza/README.md

 ```elixir
 apple = quotes |> List.first ## => %{"Symbol" => "AAPL", ... }
 ```

-Note: The fetch_quotes method only accepts up to 700 symbols.
-If a larger quantity is given it will fail.

 Combining the Symbol and Quote Modules